The complex structure on the six dimensional sphere: Proof of existence

-yields $H^{0,2}(X_{ab})\cong H^{0,3}(Y_{ab}, X_{ab})$.
-But $H^{0,3}(Y_{ab},X_{ab})\cong\{0\}$ because $H^{0,3}(Y_{ab})\cong\{0\}$ as in the considerations in degree 1 above.
-Therefore, $H^{0,2}(X_{ab})\cong\{0\}$ as stated. $\Diamond$ The six-sphere as a complex manifold is not homogeneous in accordance with our previous observations.
+The six-sphere as a complex manifold is not homogeneous.
 Consequently blowing it up once in points belonging to different orbits of its automorphism group brings to life spaces which are all diffeomorphic to the complex projective three-space but not complex-analytically isomorphic to each other \cite{huc-keb-pet}.
 LeBrun calls in \cite{leb} the existence of such {\it exotic $\C P^3$'s} a ``minor disaster''.
-Here we report on a further disaster namely the existence of {\it exotic $\C^3$'s} in a similar sense:
+Here we report on a further disaster namely the existence of {\it large exotic $\C^3$'s} in a similar sense:

-\begin{lemma} Let $x_0\in X_{ab}$ be a point and consider the punctured complex manifold $X^\times_{ab}:=X_{ab}\setminus\{x_0\}$.
-Then the space $X^\times_{ab}$ is diffeomorphic to $\C^3$ but is not complex-analytically isomorphic to it. \end{lemma}
+\begin{lemma} Let $x_0\in X_u$ be a point and consider the punctured complex manifold $X^\times_u:=X_u\setminus\{x_0\}$.
+Then the space $X^\times_u$ is diffeomorphic to $\C^3$ but is not complex-analytically isomorphic to it. \end{lemma}